Embedding Network Autoregression for time series analysis and causal peer effect inference: Large Sample Results

-As we limit $T$ to be finite, $\pi_N$ is allowed to grow at rates that are less restrictive compared to the case where $T$ diverges.
-However, we still require the number of dimensions to grow at the same rate with the network size $N$ as described in Theorem \ref{thm-enar-clt-NTK}.
+as $N,K\rightarrow\infty$. \end{theorem} As we limit $T$ to be finite, $N\rho_N$ is allowed to grow at less restrictive rates compared to the case where $T$ diverges.
+However, we still require the number of dimensions to grow at the same rate with the network size $N$ as described in Theorem \ref{thm-enar-ev-clt-NTK}.
+We discuss the peer effect problem more in the next section with spectral embeddings.

 Our next two results are related to the Embedding Network Regression (ENR) model.
 As aforementioned, ENR is a special case of ENAR with $T=1<\infty$.
 Specifically, it can be derived from ENAR with finite $T$: let $\by_0\triangleq\bon_N$, $\bZ\triangleq\bZ_0$, and assume that there is no peer influence effect, i.e., $\theta=0$.